jelly-swap/jelly-butler-beta/README.md

 # What is Butler?[](#what-is-butler)

 Butler is automated market making software that is used for liquidity provision to JellySwap protocol.
 Everyone can run Butler instance on his/her own machine and start earning interest from market spreads.
 Butler supports automatic order matching, withdraws, refunds, portfolio rebalancing, email notifications.
-Supported coins are BTC, ETH, DAI, AE, WBTC, USDC.
+Supported coins are BTC, ETH, ONE, AVAX, MATIC, DAI, AE, WBTC, CAPT, USDC, BTC++.

 # How to install Butler?[](#how-to-install-butler)